-She’s one of my favorite bloggers and someone I’m excited to introduce you to (if you don’t know her already).
+She’s one of my favorite bloggers and someone I’m excited to introduce you to.
 She’s a college student but also loves to write in her free time.
 Her first novel, The Fallen, a Paranormal Romance, is almost completed.
 Apart from working on the novel, she also writes fan fiction.
 If you want to check out some sneak peeks of The Fallen, take a look HERE to read some chapters from it.

 1. Tell me about the book you’re writing and what your plans for it are in the future.